-Infants and toddlers (children ages two or younger) who have visual or auditory impairments or both and who are served by your district are eligible for special education services 150 and are eligible to generate ADA.
+Infants and toddlers (children ages two or younger) who have visual impairments or are deaf or hard of hearing or both and who are served by your district are eligible for special education services and are eligible to generate ADA.
 The following subsections describe the coding information to use for these children.